 The EEA and Norway Grants help organisations from the beneficiary countries connect with their counterparts from Iceland, Liechtenstein and Norway.
 Visit the data and results portal to find out more about the partnerships and what they have achieved.

 The EEA and Norway Grants contribute to strengthening contact and cooperation between Iceland, Liechtenstein and Norway and the 15 beneficiary countries.
-Bilateral partnerships between public and private institutions, NGOs and research institutions in the donor and beneficiary countries are widely encouraged.
+Bilateral partnerships between public and private institutions, NGOs and research institutions in the donor and beneficiary countries are facilitated and supported at all levels.
 All programmes have funds set aside to facilitate such cooperation.

 Do you want to become a partner?

 In addition to programme and project support, funding is available in each country for developing bilateral cooperation and activities of bilateral interest with Iceland, Liechtenstein and Norway.

 In more than half of the programmes, public bodies from Iceland, Liechtenstein and Norway are involved as strategic advisers to the programme operators.

 These public bodies take part in the programme planning and implementation, and they also help facilitate project partnerships.

 The programme agreement for the Polish Education programme was signed on 8 March 2019.

 A region full of good ideas – interest in the Baltic research programme in Estonia exceeds expectations11.03.2019

 The first call of the Baltic Research programme received astonishing 130 applications, requesting a total of 114 million euros in funding.
 This is nineteen times higher than the maximum budget of the call.